meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 Detailed values for all samples and parameters are given in [Supplementary Table 2](clusteringEval_RESULTS/test_SCLUST/testSclust.eval.tsv)

 Figures with all samples separated are given in [Supplementary Figure X (ARI)](clusteringEval_RESULTS/test_SCLUST/ari_all.svg), [Supplementary Figure X (Recall/Precision)](clusteringEval_RESULTS/test_SCLUST/recall_precision_all.svg) and [Supplementary Figure X (Singletons)](clusteringEval_RESULTS/test_SCLUST/singletons_all.svg)

+* Sclust performs better with 97% threshold, in accurate or default mode.
+It's the threshold with less variability and with best ARI values, for each quality parameters.
+* Sclust is sensible to inputs.
+Results shows variability, mostly in default mode with quality over 0.
+* In default mode, quality 0 leads always to better ARI.
+With quality 0, results looks alike for default or accurate mode.
+For other qualities, pattern changes with less high ARI and more variability.
+* Singletons percentage rises for 99% threshold (median of 23%), which is an expected pattern.
+More the threshold is high, more the clusters will be split.
+However, singletons percentage very slightly increases from 95 to 97 % threshold (median 4% to 5% for quality 0)
+* Accurate mode increases execution time by X%.

+**Conclusion** : As accurate mode is much slower than default, we chooses to keep default mode with quality 0 and threshold 97 for evaluation against other tools.

 #### SCLUST vs other tools